 Florence is one of my favorite cities in Italy, if not in all of Europe.
-It’s a bit of a challenge with kids given the sophisticated tourist attractions, however, with meticulous planning (see Nancy’s tips for cities with kids), you can make this city approachable and fun.
+It’s a bit of a challenge with kids given the sophisticated tourist attractions; however, with meticulous planning (see our tips for cities with kids), you can make this city approachable and fun.

-Shannon Venable, the Editor of Italiakids.com, outlines how to see Florence highlights with kids in her guest post today.
+Shannon Kenny, the editor of Italiakids.com, outlines in her guest post today how to see Florence highlights with kids.
 An Italophile through and through, Shannon also runs a wonderful summer camp in Italy called Art Al Sole.
-Families that want to combine a visit with structured activities tailored just for kids (Italian-style), look no further!
+Families who want to combine a visit with structured activities tailored just for kids (Italian style), look no further!

-The magnificent city of Florence has so many marvels to explore that planning a family trip to the city can seem a bit overwhelming.
-Yet the beauty of this Renaissance city, perched proudly on the Arno and nestled amid iconic villa-adorned hills, is not lost on the little ones.
+The magnificent city of Florence has so many marvels to explore that planning a family trip there can seem a bit overwhelming.
+Yet the beauty of this Renaissance city, perched proudly on the Arno River and nestled amid iconic villa-adorned hills, is not lost on the little ones.

 Nor are the wonders of the local art and architecture.
-With thoughtful planning that involves the children in crafting a family-friendly itinerary, Florence will inspire lifetime memories for the entire family in a lively, exciting environment in which museums and historical sites are increasingly providing more and more unique exhibits and educational programs designed just for children.
+With thoughtful planning that involves the children in crafting a family-friendly itinerary, Florence will inspire lifetime memories in a lively, exciting environment in which museums and historical sites are providing more and more unique exhibits and educational programs designed just for children.

-When staying in the city during high-traffic months such as the summer, the Oltrarno district just across the river from the Ponte Vecchio is typically less crowded and offers a variety of less-touristy dining choices serving authentic Tuscan cuisine, as well as convenient supermarkets.
-The Oltrarno is also much easier to access by if you are traveling by car than many of the districts in the historical center with restricted traffic limitations, although parking is costly.
+When staying in the city during high-traffic seasons such as the summer, the Oltrarno district, just across the river from the Ponte Vecchio, is typically less crowded.
+It also offers a variety of less touristy dining choices serving authentic Tuscan cuisine, as well as convenient supermarkets.
+The Oltrarno is much easier to access by car than many of the districts in the historical center with restricted traffic limitations, though parking is costly.

-This neighborhood also boasts some great kid-friendly sites with kids like the Boboli Gardens at Palazzo Pitti, with lots of wide open space for the little ones to explore, climb trees, people watch, and play games.
+This neighborhood also boasts some great kid-friendly sites, like the Boboli Gardens at Palazzo Pitti — lots of wide-open space for little ones to explore, climb trees, people-watch and play games.
 The Boboli Gardens are a great spot for a picnic (there is a supermarket directly across the street).
-During summer evenings, consider peering into the courtyard of Palazzo Pitti on our way home from dinner – you might be lucky enough to catch a glimpse of the musical performances produced here, preferably while polishing off a gelato from one of our favorites: the Gelateria Santa Trinità directly across from the Ponte Santa Trinità — try the dark chocolate (fondente).
+During summer evenings, consider peering into the courtyard of Palazzo Pitti on your way home from dinner.
+You might be lucky enough to catch a glimpse of the musical performances produced here, preferably while polishing off a gelato from one of our favorites: Gelateria Santa Trinità directly across from the Ponte Santa Trinità.
+Try the dark chocolate (fondente)!

 Now available on Ciao Bambino: packaged Italy family trips!